 UK Government in a bid to make foreign takeovers harder

+What happened?
 New rules under the expanded National Security and Investment Act, which came into effect this week, have granted Ministers greater powers to intervene in foreign takeovers of British businesses.
+What does it mean?

 NY Attorney General issues subpoenas in Trump business investigation

 New York Attorney General Letitia James, who is investigating the Trump Organization relating to the valuation of their properties, has broadened the scope of the investigation into the corporation by issuing subpoenas to the former president and his children, Ivanka and Donald Trump Jr.